linuslau/NumberRecognition/README.md

 Process finished with exit code 0
 ```
+Program runs with Python 3.11 in my setup.

 #### Dependencies
 - PyTorch
 - torchvision
 - PIL (Python Imaging Library)
 - numpy

 You can install the required dependencies using pip:
 ```
 pip install torch torchvision pillow numpy